Shinsekai: History and reputation

 At the beginning of the 20th century, the neighbourhood flourished as a local tourist attraction showcasing the city's modern image.
 After World War II, it served to entertain the laborers who were rebuilding Osaka.
 Shinsekai's sulphurous reputation owes to criminal activity that flourished there.

-Continuing the area's chequered fortunes of recent years, Osaka's large permanent settlement of homeless has taken root in the areas around Shinsekai.
-Homeless men, often elderly, from all over Japan come to Osaka to escape the stigma of hometown societal shame and wander the streets around the area.
+Continuing the area's chequered fortunes of recent years, Osaka's large permanent settlement of homeless has taken root in the areas around Shinsekai, most notably in Nishinari-ku just to the south of Shinsekai.
+Homeless men, often elderly, from all over Japan come to Nishinari-ku to escape the stigma of hometown societal shame and wander the streets around the area.

 The neighbourhood is also close to Tobita, with a large presence of prostitutes and a concentration of Osaka's cross-dressing community.